tercen/immunophenotyping_guide/docs/1_template.md

 ### Export

-- Export Report as PDF
+- Export Report as PDF.
-- Export Report as Power Point Slides
+- Export Report as Power Point Slides.
-- Export FCS files with UMAP and Clusters
+- Export FCS files with UMAP and Clusters.

 *NB: Individual graphs or tables can be downloaded by clicking the link below them.*